 When you buy a car, you expect it to work fine.
-When it has one or more defects that decrease its value or operation, that's called a Lemon.
+When it has one or more defects that decrease its value or operation, that's called a Lemon car.

 (Pucker-up butter cup- because this ain’t no lemon drop martini.
-We’re talkin’ a dud or junk product).
+We’re talkin’ a dud or junk vehicle).

 Specific state laws exist to protect consumers from unwanted issues related to a damaged vehicle.

 The Idaho Lemon Law states that the defects must be fixed by the dealer or the manufacturer within a specific time.
 But, cars must satisfy some conditions.
 Wait, what conditions?
 Let’s dive into that.